Appkit SDK 4.5.0 Release Notes

 allow or a

 deny property.
-You can supply both, though that isn’t necessary, because roles that aren’t allowed are denied.
+You can supply both, though that is not necessary, because roles that are not allowed are denied.
 If you do supply both properties and a role is mentioned in both

 In this example, users with the roles